Assault on Harrenhal

 The rival claims of Queen Rhaenyra Targaryen and King Aegon II Targaryen led to civil war in the Seven Kingdoms.
 Rhaenyra's blacks had more dragons than Aegon's greens, but most of their strength was focused around Dragonstone instead of mainland Westeros.
 With House Tully effectively neutral because of disagreement between Lord Grover Tully and his grandson, Ser Elmo, Rhaenyra's husband, Prince Daemon Targaryen, suggested Harrenhal as a rallying point for potential supporters in the riverlands.
 Larys Strong, Lord of Harrenhal, was a green supporter of Aegon, however.

-Because Lord Larys Clubfoot served as Aegon II's master of whisperers in King's Landing, the elderly Ser Simon Strong served as Larys's castellan at Harrenhal.
+Because Lord Larys Clubfoot served as Aegon II's master of whisperers in King's Landing, his great-uncle the elderly Ser Simon Strong served as Larys's castellan at Harrenhal.
 Prince Daemon flew on his dragon, Caraxes, to the top of Harrenhal's Kingspyre Tower, where Harren the Black had died.
 Recalling the burning of Harrenhal by Aegon I Targaryen and Balerion the Black Dread, which had extinguished House Hoare, Simon decided to strike his banners and surrender the great ruined castle to Daemon.
 Simon and his grandsons were among a dozen hostages taken by Daemon, and the blacks requisitioned the wealth of House Strong.